Directory Guides Tools About 🆘 Crisis Contact Find Support Disclaimer Affiliate Disclosure

 Let's talk about chewing, because it's one of those topics that parents often feel embarrassed about but absolutely shouldn't.
 Many autistic children chew.
 It's an oral sensory need — they're seeking proprioceptive input through their jaw and mouth.
 It is a completely normal variation in how a nervous system seeks regulation.

 The problem isn't the chewing.
 The problem is what they're chewing.
 Clothes, especially necklines and cuffs, are the most common casualties in our house.
 We've destroyed more school jumpers than I care to count.
-The chewing also escalates when my son is anxious or dysregulated — it's a stress indicator as much as a sensory one.
+The chewing also escalates when an autistic child is anxious or dysregulated — it's a stress indicator as much as a sensory one.

 Chewigem is a UK company that has been making chewelry for over a decade, and they're widely recommended in the SEND community.
 The Hexichew design — a hexagonal pendant — is food-grade silicone, BPA-free, and available in different "toughness" levels.
 This matters because children who chew hard need a tougher compound to prevent biting through it.
 The necklace format keeps it accessible and normalises it socially far better than, say, a rubber ring from a baby toy section.